Cleared for takeoff with iPad.

-The airline’s in-house development team has created several custom applications that help pilots quickly locate flight information on iPad.
+The airline’s in-house development team has created several customised applications that help pilots quickly locate flight information on iPad.
 For example, the Content Locker app automatically pushes the latest flight data to each iPad, so pilots don’t have to spend time searching for and uploading the correct materials before each flight.
-They also have access to the Jeppesen Mobile Flight Deck application, which displays approach charts and en route chart data on iPad.
+They also have access to the Jeppesen Mobile Flight Deck app, which displays approach charts and en route chart data on iPad.

-“Other applications include our flight operations manual, aircraft flight manual, and worldwide operations manual, which encompasses all the charts and approach plates we routinely use,” says Burns.
+“Other applications include our flight operations manual, aircraft flight manual and worldwide operations manual, which encompasses all the charts and approach plates we routinely use,” says Burns.

 iPad also supports United’s stringent security requirements with both built-in security settings and compatibility with third-party Mobile Device Management (MDM) systems.
 “Security is paramount to United Airlines,” Burns notes.
 “We’re very confident that both the data and the device itself will stay secure throughout our operation.”

-Smooth flying with iPad
+Smooth Flying with iPad

-With iPad and custom apps onboard, United is ready to launch a new era of flexible, compact resources for its flight staff. “iPad is a breakthrough from a technology and efficiency standpoint,” says McDonald.
+With iPad and custom-built apps onboard, United is ready to launch a new era of flexible, compact resources for its flight staff. “iPad is a breakthrough from a technology and efficiency standpoint,” says McDonald.
 “I’m very proud that we’ve been able to put something as sophisticated and efficient as iPad in the hands of our pilots.”

 Most importantly, iPad helps the airline do what it does best: get people to their destinations safely and on schedule.

 “One of the greatest things about being a pilot is being able to connect people,” says Sambrano.
-“We’re able to bring businesses and families together across the globe, and we’re able to bring our soldiers back home to their families. iPad helps us do this-and in my opinion, there’s no better job.”
+“We’re able to bring businesses and families together across the globe, and we’re able to bring our soldiers back home to their families. iPad helps us do this — and in my opinion, there’s no better job.”

 - World’s leading airline